thisisashwinraj/VerticalX-Recommendation-System/README.md

 # VerticalX Recommendation System

-VerticalX is an information filtering system that uses natural language processing techniques to make content based recommendations for 10k+ movies based on the users interest.
+VerticalX is an information filtering system that uses Natural Language Processing techniques to make content based recommendations for 10k+ movies based on the users interest.
 The project uses the TMDb dataset.
 The investigating dataset contains information for over 10,000 movies collected from TMDb.
-The project is deployed over Heroku.
+The project is deployed using Heroku.

-This project was developed in April 2022 as a standalone project and has been licensed under GNU Affero General Public License v3.0.
-All pull requests are maintained by Ashwin Raj.
-Learn more about VerticalX recommendation system here.
+The project was developed in April 2022 as a standalone project and has been licensed under the GNU Affero General Public License v3.0.
+All pull requests are maintained by Ashwin.
+Learn about VerticalX Recommendation System here.

 # SubDirectories and Constraints
 ### Dependencies